-Before AWS I had a short stint at SambaNova.
-There I worked on improving the automation around the manufacturing process.
-Before SambaNova I worked as part of the HPC Infrastructure team of ebeam division at KLA corporation.
-There I designed air-gapped HPC systems for deep learning applications, the keyword being “air-gapped”.
-We took inspirations from tools and technologies designed for cloud systems a lot.
-Often used them as is.
-Using them in an air-gapped systems had some interesting challenges.
-At KLA I built custom Linux OS images, wrote infrastructure automation code, designed hardware systems, worked on troubleshooting of existing systems, supported customer escalations, and more.
+At KLA we design air-gapped HPC systems for deep learning applications, the keyword being “air-gapped”.
+We take inspirations from tools and technologies designed for cloud systems a lot.
+Often use them as is.
+Using tools designed for cloud systems on an air-gapped systems have some unique challenges.
+At KLA I build custom Linux OS golden images, write infrastructure automation code, design hardware systems, work on troubleshooting of existing systems, support customer escalations, and more.

 I did my PhD in Electrical Engineering from University of California, Riverside under the supervision of Dr. Roger Lake.
 My research was on theoretical material science which was funded by the semiconductor industry.
 I looked at a new generation of layered materials, more commonly known as 2D materials as a potential candidate for semiconductor industry.
 I interned at Army Research Laboratory where I formalized a tool I wrote to streamline density functional theory calculations.
 I also interned at Exabyte (now Mat3ra) where I did bandstructure calculations on 1,000 (well almost) binary compound materials using public cloud in a relatively short period of time.
 If you are curious about my research, my Google scholar page can be a good start.